 In order to digest their food correctly, chickens require fine (insoluble or ‘flint’) grit.
-Of course, chickens don’t have teeth so they use this grit to grind down their food.
+Of course, chickens don’t have teeth (remember the saying “as rare as hen’s teeth?) so they use this grit to grind down their food.

 A diagram of the digestive system of a chicken shows the path food takes.
 Inside the proventriculus, food is mixed with acids and digestive enzymes.
 Grit accumulates in the gizzard, which with a strong muscular action, grinds the food down.
 So to digest their food correctly, chickens need insoluble grit.